bokulich-lab/q2-pinocchio/README.md

 # q2-minimap2

-## QIIME 2 Plugin for quality control and taxonomic classification of long read sequences using Minimap2
+## QIIME 2 Plugin for quality control and taxonomic classification of long sequences using Minimap2